ComCatLab/welcome-guide/docs/sources/resources/tips.md

 converted into a modulefile.
 The output of the command is redirected (`>`) to the file `my_script.lua`.

-For example, this could be useful for converting the activation of your Python environment to a module.

 [sh_to_modulefile]: https://lmod.readthedocs.io/en/latest/260_sh_to_modulefile.html

 ## SLURM